caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 }
 ```

+If a request matches multiple site blocks, the first matching site is chosen.
+Requests don't cascade into to other site blocks.

 ### Directives

 **Directives** are keywords which customize how the site is served.
 For example, a complete file server config might look like this: